Do your employees have the skills your organisation will need for the future of work?

 - Where could we create efficiency with additional training and/or automation?
 What would that efficiency enable?

 - What trends in engagement surveys and performance reviews can we address through upskilling?

-While upskilling likely needs to occur at the organizational, departmental and individual levels, one approach that can work well is starting with individual job functions.
+While upskilling likely needs to occur at the organisational, departmental and individual levels, one approach that can work well is starting with individual job functions.
 This will make it easy to be specific without getting overwhelmed.